What is the guidance on face masks?

-Different rules exist for each nation in the UK: in Scotland face coverings are already mandatory in shops and on public transport; they are mandatory on transport but not currently in shops in Wales and in Northern Ireland face coverings must be worn on public transport and will be mandatory in public areas indoors like shops from 10 August.
-We will look at the differences across the four nations in more detail below, although most of this article will be about the changes in English rules.
+Different rules exist for each nation in the UK.
+We will look at the differences across the four nations in more detail below, although most of this article will be about England.

 Wearing a face covering does not change the fact that if you have symptoms of Covid-19 (including a cough, high temperature and/or loss or change in your normal sense of smell or taste), you and your household must isolate at home.
 You should also arrange to have a test to see if you have coronavirus.

 The government defines a face covering as “something which safely covers the nose and mouth”.
 Face coverings should ideally include at least two layers of fabric and fit securely against the side of the face.

 You can make face coverings at home using scarves or other textile items, or you can use a scarf, bandana or religious garment, or buy a disposable or reusable face covering.

 Government guidance says you should not touch the front of your face covering or the part that has been in contact with your mouth and nose.
 Once removed, face coverings should be stored in a plastic bag until you have the opportunity to wash them, or dispose of them if they are single-use.
 It says you should clean any surfaces the face covering has touched, and if eating out you should not place the face covering on the table.

 The government also recommends washing your hands thoroughly before putting on or taking off a face covering, and avoiding taking it off and putting it back on repeatedly in quick succession (like when entering and leaving shops on a high street).
 You should not give it to someone else to use.

 Where do you have to wear a face covering?